 Video 1: Video of a VCSEL Spectrum as measurement by a ZOOM Spectra with a MMF to SMF direct coupling

-The video 2 shows the typical output spectrum as measured by a ZOOM Spectra when using a multimode scrambling setup
+Video 2 shows the typical output spectrum as measured by a ZOOM Spectra when using a multimode scrambling setup.

 Video 2: Video of a VCSEL Spectrum as measured by a ZOOM Spectra throughs a scrambling setup